-Table CIE A General Sources of Revenue Ad Valorem Property Taxes \$6.9611 per \$1,000 of assessed valuation Sales/Use Taxes County gas tax levy on motor and special fuel Utility Taxes Taxes imposed on electricity and metered or bottled gas.
+Table CIE-A General Sources of Revenue Ad Valorem Property Taxes \$6.9611 per \$1,000 of assessed valuation Sales/Use Taxes County gas tax levy on motor and special fuel Utility Taxes Taxes imposed on electricity and metered or bottled gas.
 Other Taxes Communication Service Tax Act, comprised of the Local Option Tax and State Tax Licenses & Permits This category includes fees collected for providing services such as beach cabanas or valet parking.
 Intergovernmental Revenue City's distribution by the State of Florida for State sales and gas taxes, the Half-Cent State Sales Tax, and mobile home license taxes.
 Also included in this category are County, State, and Federal grants for the Children's Services Council, Community Policing Officer Grant Program, and the Parks and Recreation after school programs.
 Charges for Services Revenues derived from a variety of governmental services to include public safety services (Fire/Emergency Medical Services) to Highland Beach and Gulf Stream, parking fees, parks and recreation fees, and development applications.
 Fines & Forfeitures Fines for traffic violations, non-compliance with building regulations and codes, and late payment of property taxes.
 Miscellaneous Interest earnings, collections from vending machines, license fees for the Riverboat, contributions from other entities for expenses, transfers from other funds of the City, and funding from the Drug Enforcement Agency and Community Action Foundation.
-Connection Fees Other Revenues Water/Sewer Enterprise Funds Stormwater Utility Fund Water and Sewer Fund Sanitation Fund Municipal Marina Fund Delray Beach Municipal Golf Course Fund Lakeview Golf Course Fund Special Revenue Funds Law Enforcement Trust Fund Forfeitures of confiscated property by Police Department Community Development Federal, state and local (county) grants to improve targeted areas of the city Beautification Fund 1.2% utility tax for landscape installation and maintenance of beautification on median strips and other landscaped areas Community Development Block Grant Funds from a federal entitlement program to support low- and moderate-income residents Recreation Impact Fee Fund Impact fees from new residential unit construction Beach Restoration Fund Fund to provide project costs until reimbursement is received.
+Other Revenues Connection Fees Water/Sewer Enterprise Funds Stormwater Utility Fund Water and Sewer Fund Sanitation Fund Municipal Marina Fund Delray Beach Municipal Golf Course Fund Lakeview Golf Course Fund Law Enforcement Touch From 1 Special Revenue Funds Law Enforcement Trust Fund Community Development Forfeitures of confiscated property by Police Department Federal, state and local (County) grants to improve targeted areas of Fund the city Beautification Fund 1.2% utility tax for landscape installation and maintenance of beautification on median strips and other landscaped areas Community Development Funds from a federal entitlement program to support low- and Block Grant moderate-income residents Impact fees from new residential unit construction Recreation Impact Fee Fund Beach Restoration Fund Fund to provide project costs until reimbursement is received.
 There is an interlocal agreement with Palm Beach County that provides for funding of the local share of project costs.
+This agreement extends through the Recreation Impact Fee Fund Beach Restoration Fund Fund to provide project costs until reimbursement is received.
+There is an interlocal agreement with Palm Beach County that provides for funding of the local share of project costs.
 This agreement extends through the year 2023.
-Special Projects Fund In lieu of parking fees, parking license fees, and public arts program fees.
-Building Permit and Inspection Fees collected from building permits and inspections
+Recreation Impact Fee Fund Fund to provide project costs until reimbursement is received.
+There is an interlocal agreement with Palm Beach County that provides for funding of the local share of project costs.
+This agreement extends through the